-The following is a discussion and analysis of the Group's results of operations and financial condition as of March 31, 2022 and for the three months ended March 31, 2022 and 2021.
+The following is a discussion and analysis of the Group's results of operations and financial condition as of March 31, 2023 and for the three months ended March 31, 2023 and 2022.
 Kem One was acquired by Bidco, which is indirectly controlled by Parentco and the Apollo Funds, on December 17, 2021.
 As a result of the Acquisition, Kem One is a wholly-owned, indirect subsidiary of the Issuer, which is indirectly wholly-owned by Parentco.
 Parentco conducts no other business or operations other than its ownership of the equity interests of the Issuer and its other direct and indirect subsidiaries.
-We note that the Q1'21 results presented are only inclusive of K1 Group financials and are presented based on French GAAP, while Q1'22 results are representative of post-acquisition Parentco results and are presented based on Luxembourg GAAP.

-Except where noted, statements in the following discussion and analysis of financial condition and results of operations regarding industry outlook, our expectations regarding the performance of our business and other forward-looking statements are subject to numerous risks and uncertainties, including, but not limited to, the risks and uncertainties described in "Cautionary Note Regarding Forward-Looking Statements" and the section entitled "Risk Factors" in our Annual Report.
+Except where noted, statements in the following discussion and analysis of financial condition and results of operations regarding industry outlook, our expectations regarding the performance of our business and other forward-looking statements are subject to numerous risks and uncertainties, including, but not limited to, the risks and uncertainties described in "Cautionary Note Regarding Forward-Looking Statements" in this Quarterly Report and the section entitled "Risk Factors" in our Annual Report.
 The Group's actual results may differ materially from those contained in or implied by any forward-looking statements.
 You should read the following discussion and analysis of the Group's financial condition and results of operations together with the section entitled "Basis of Presentation" and the condensed consolidated financial statements included elsewhere in this Quarterly Report.